Complaints Policy

 • Or within 12 months of you discovering that you giving as much detail as you can.

-Please find our complaints form attached complaint.
+Please find a link to download the form below or complete it online.
 This includes a third-party authority area to enable a complaint to be made by someone else.

 You can also provide this in your own format providing this covers all the necessary aspects.